synrg/btlabs-inat-tools/README.md

   - http://api.inaturalist.org/v1/docs/#!/Observations/get_observations_histogram

 ### TODO:
+  - measure other kinds of iNat activity
       - merge both histograms to find longest created_on or observed_on streak
           - i.e. append &date_field=created_on to URL to return created_on histogram
       - count how many identifications a user made on one day & merge that, too
+  - split shell wrapper and ruby one-liner to make more readable / maintainable
+  - input validation: only accept valid inat userids
+  - configuration: allow own userid to be configured as default without edits to code
   - ~~tidier output~~

 ### Similar software: